1Bitsy/1bitsy-website/content/overview/introduction.md

 start adding `print` that output what is going on.
 You will then spend some time trying to understand what the program does based on the output.
 Generating output can very easily alter the functionality of your system that likely relies on strict timing.
+This is when you start using an LED for debugging but if you are trying to convey more complicated information you will need to use an oscilloscope or logic analyzer because your eyes are not fast enough to register the LED.
 Thus you will advance to the even cruder solution and start blinking an LED but if your code is running too fast you will probably have to attach an oscilloscope or logic analyzer to see what is going on.
 If you are like me you will get the feeling of trying to debug by poking a stick into a dark pit.

-But what if you give up ultimate control over the hardware and turn to a board running a full operating system like a linux computer.
+But what if you give up ultimate control over the hardware and turn to a board running a full operating system like a Linux computer.
 If you are in trouble you can start your program in GDB (GNU Debugger) run the program to the point where you encounter your issue, and using breakpoints and variable prints and watches you can inspect your program until you find out what is happening.
 Very easy,